rafapi/LinuxMagicTrackpad2/README.md

 - Both the Linux-Magic-Trackpad-2-Driver and xf86-input-mtrack need to be installed.

 - `Linux-Magic-Trackpad-2-Drive` should be installed by running `install.sh` from the scripts folder.
-This will take care of building and installing the driver. `Note that we need the Dynamic Kernel Module Support framework (`dkms`) installed on the system to run that script.`
+This will take care of building and installing the driver.

+    - `Note that we need the Dynamic Kernel Module Support framework (`dkms`) installed on the system to run the install script.`

 - `xf86-input-mtrack` needs to be installed as follows: